key-joshua/SELECT-OPTION-TO-UNHIDE-SECOND-OPTION-DROP-DOWN-AND-PRESS-NEXT-TO-FILL-NEXT-FORM/README.md

 after selection you will be prompted to select another option on next input and it all about drop-down also you will input data according to user needs then after filling forms you will be able to insert data in database

+0. SAVE THIS FILE AS " connection.php " INSIDE " umuganda_project "
 1. CREATE FOLDER INSIDE " C:\xampp\htdocs " NAME IT " umuganda_project "
 2. SAVE THIS FILE AS " umuganda_form1.php " INSIDE " umuganda_project "
 3. SAVE NEXT FILE AS " umuganda_form2.php " INSIDE " umuganda_project "